frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur1-basic-move.md

 ## Before the lab

-1. **Very important:** Complete the [Universal Robots Academy](https://academy.universal-robots.com/free-e-learning/e-series-e-learning/)
+1.**Very important:** Complete the [Universal Robots Academy](https://academy.universal-robots.com/free-e-learning/e-series-e-learning/)
 {: .notice--warning}
-2. Get in touch with the lab engineer **Raquel** (raquel.motzfeldt.tirach@hvl.no) for a good follow up.
+2.Get in touch with the lab engineer **Raquel** (raquel.motzfeldt.tirach@hvl.no) for a good follow up.
 {: .notice}
-4. Try to get together in a group of 2-4 people.
+3.Try to get together in a group of 2-4 people.
 {: .notice}
-6. Travel to **Campus Verftet**!
+4.Travel to **Campus Verftet**!
 {: .notice}
-8. Read and sign the lab rules.
+5.Read and sign the lab rules.
 {: .notice}
-10. Have fun!
+6.Have fun!
 If you are stuck don't hesitate to ask for help 🌈 {: .notice}

 ## Report